 A simple publishing platform

-How I built this site with Nuxt Studio and Nuxt UI
+How I built this site with Nuxt Content and Nuxt UI

 I've been through the cycle of over-engineering personal sites more times than I'd like to admit.
 This time, I wanted something different: a setup that gets out of the way and lets me focus on writing.